kolenaIO/kolena/docs/dataset/advanced-usage/dataset-formatting/computer-vision.md

 ### Including Assets and Annotations

-Kolena supports the inclusion of overlay annotations andasset files as fields in a dataset.
+Kolena supports the inclusion of overlay annotations and asset files as fields in a dataset.

 We recommend using the [annotation](../../../reference/annotation.md) and [asset](../../../reference/asset.md) dataclasses for ease of annotation and asset manipulation: